The page has been translated by Gen AI.

 Note

-To delete a tool, follow these steps:
+To uninstall the tool, follow these steps.

 2. Click the Delete button.